 [block]0[/block]Casa Serena Review

 Tucked away at the base of the beautiful Santa Ynez Mountains, Santa Barbara’s Casa Serena is the city’s only state-licensed, non-denominational alcohol and drug abuse treatment facility catering to women with children.
+Casa Serena is also JCAHO accredited in addition to SAMHSA accredited.
 Founded in 1959 by a recovering alcoholic named Mildred Pinheiro, who recognized the need for a safe haven for women struggling with alcohol abuse.
 More than 50 years later, Casa Serena is Santa Barbara’s oldest rehab for women.
 The facility boasts a diverse community from all walks of life, and is an intimate, three-phase retreat comprised of three secluded homes offering sanctuary and sisterly help towards a life of sobriety.
 It remains the only haven in Santa Barbara for recovering mothers to reunite and rebuild their lives with their children.

 Accommodations and Food

-There are three facilities at Casa Serena, all unified by tranquil, garden-settings where recovery is nurtured by fresh air, sun-soaked quiet and a spirit of solidarity and friendship.
-The Main House, which can host 18 clients, is comprised of shared rooms (two or three beds per room) and has a shared country-style kitchen where meals are served three times daily.
+The Main House is comprised of shared rooms (two or three beds per room) and has a shared country-style kitchen where meals are served three times daily.
 Residents are welcome to cook their own meals according to their own special dietary needs if necessary.

 Treatment and Staff